ligurio/swebok-v3/3_software_construction.md

 work has been completed - including detailed requirements work, extensive design work, and detailed planning.
-The more linear approaches tend to emphasize the activities that precede construction (requirements and design) and to create more distinct sep- arations between activities.
+The more linear approaches tend to emphasize the activities that precede construction (requirements and design) and to create more distinct separations between activities.
 In these models, the main emphasis of construction may be coding.

 Other models are more iterative - such as evolutionary prototyping and agile development.
-These approaches tend to treat construc- tion as an activity that occurs concurrently with other software development activities (including requirements, design, and planning) or that overlaps them.
+These approaches tend to treat construction as an activity that occurs concurrently with other software development activities (including requirements, design, and planning) or that overlaps them.
 These approaches tend to mix design, coding, and testing activities, and they often treat the